Polymer/old-docs-site/resources/faq.md

 ### Crawlers understand custom elements?
 How does SEO work? {#seo}

 Because Polymer makes use of polyfills, search engines should treat Polymer-based applications no differently than they do other javascript-based web apps.
-Going forward, it is a reasonable assumption that as use of native Shadow DOM increases search engine providers will try to adapt to understand it, just as they have adapted to other new web technologies in the past.
+[In fact, Google's crawler understands JavaScript heavy applications](http://googlewebmastercentral.blogspot.com/2014/05/understanding-web-pages-better.html).
+Going forward, it is a reasonable assumption that as use of native Shadow DOM increases, search engine providers will try to adapt to understand it, just as they have adapted to other new web technologies in the past.

 ### Is there a registry of components I can play with? {#registry}